digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 - `path`: The path from the Git repository where this Kustomization manifest is kept.
 - `sourceRef`: Shows that it is using another resource to fetch the manifests - a `GitRepository` in this case.
 The `name` field uniquely identifies the referenced resource - `flux-system`.

-To help you start very quickly, as well as to demonstrate the basic functionality of Flux, this example uses  a single cluster, synced from one Git repository and branch.
-There are many options available depending on your setup and what the final goal is.
-You can create as many Git Repository resources as you want, that point to different repositories and/or branches (for example, a separate branch per environment).
-You can find more information and examples on the Flux CD [Repository Structure Guide](https://fluxcd.io/docs/guides/repository-structure).

 In case you need to troubleshoot or see what Flux CD is doing, you can access the logs by running the following command:

 ```shell